Suffield, Connecticut

+Bordering Massachusetts, Suffield is part of the Springfield, Massachusetts NECTA.
+It was once within the boundaries of Massachusetts.

 History

 Originally known as Southfield—pronounced "Suffield," on May 20, 1674, the committee for the settling of the town petitioned:

 The petition was granted by the Massachusetts Bay court on June 8, 1674.
 Suffield was incorporated as a town in March 1682.

 Also, on early 17th and 18th century maps, Suffield was alternatively spelled as Suthfield.

 Suffield and the surrounding area were part of the Equivalent Lands compromise with Massachusetts in 1715–1716.

 Suffield's native and adopted sons include The Rev. Ebenezer Gay, a renowned Congregational minister; U.S. Postmaster General Gideon Granger; real estate speculator Oliver Phelps, once the largest landowner in America; composer Timothy Swan; architect Henry A. Sykes; sculptor Olin Levi Warner; Seth Pease, surveyor of the Western Reserve lands in Ohio, most of which were controlled by Suffield financiers and speculators; and Thaddeus Leavitt, inventor of an early cotton gin, merchant and patentee of the Western Reserve lands.
 Thanks to the town's early prominence and wealth, it boasts an astonishing collection of early New England architecture.
 The Kent family, for whom the town's library is named, originated in Gloucester, Massachusetts, and boasted relations to many prominent early New England families, including the Dwight family of Northampton, Massachusetts, the Hooker family of Hartford, the Dudleys of Guilford, Connecticut, and the Leavitts of Suffield.
 Descendants of Robert Olds, who arrived from Sherborne, Dorset, in 1667, include automotive pioneer Ransom Eli Olds, Copperhead Ohio politician Edson Baldwin Olds, his great-grandson USAAF General Robert Olds, and his son, iconic USAF fighter pilot Robin Olds.